island-is/island.is/libs/application/templates/parental-leave/README.md

 #### Employer waiting to assign

-If the applicant is employed by an employer (not self employed), then they are asked to provide an email address which a confirmation email will be sent to.
+If the applicant is employed by an employer (not self employed, student, getting benefits or apply for parental-leave grant), then they are asked to provide an email address which a confirmation email will be sent to.
 When the employer receives the email they can click a link which automatically assigns them to the application and advances it to the next state

 #### Employer approval